ElliottjPierce/noiz/book/src/quick-start/smooth-noise.md

 That's values noise!

 Basically, instead of picking a value for each domain cell, pick one for each corner of the domain cell, and mix those values together across the cell.
-If that didn't make sense, see a visual explanation [here](https://www.youtube.com/watch?v=DxUY42r_6Cg&t=619s), which covers both value and perlin noise, more on perlin in a bit.
+If that didn't make sense, see a visual explanation [here](https://www.youtube.com/watch?v=DxUY42r_6Cg&t=619s), which covers both value and perlin noise; more on perlin in a bit.
 This is called [bilinear interpolation](https://en.wikipedia.org/wiki/Bilinear_interpolation).
 In noiz, we call this mixing, as it is generalized for squares, cubes, and hyper cubes.